 This booklet is based on ideas presented at a variety of seminars run by LEAF Education (formerly FACE) and/or its partners.
 As can be seen from the photos, we often carried out the activities with adults (teachers and farmers) but with a view to taking them back to our various locations to use with children.
+The activities in this booklet are now presented for parents and home educators.

-Children love the hands-on approach that cookery involves.
-For farmers and teachers, the important thing to remember is that cooking does not have to be complicated.
+Children love the hands-on approach that cookery involves and the important thing to remember is that cooking does not have to be complicated.
 This booklet includes healthy no-cook projects which teach children important food assembly skills.
-We also look at activities using more equipment if you have access to hobs, pans etc. The key is to be prepared-make sure everything is in place before you begin and you will be thrilled to see the fun and achievements of the children.
+We also look at activities using more equipment if you have access to hobs, pans etc.

+Make sure you bear health and safety in mind-lots of handwashing and be careful with sharp knives etc. The key is to be prepared-make sure everything is in place before you begin and you will be thrilled to see the fun and achievements of the children.

-Always remember to check in advance whether children have any food allergies or intolerances.
+As parents you will know whether your children have any food allergies or intolerances.